 Java is more popular than Python in India, but as you can see, the disparity between the two’s popularity is decreasing.

-On the other hand, Python is more popular than Java in the United States and is becoming more popular over time.
+On the other hand, It is more popular than Java in the United States and is becoming more popular over time.

 Python vs. Java: salary

 Now let’s see how much these languages can bring you a salary.
 Compare Java vs. Python Pay in India first.

 As you can see, if you are a fresher, It will earn you more income, but as you are more experienced, you get better pay increases in Java than in Python.